Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Semilinear Hamiltonian PDEs

 \section{Semilinear Hamiltonian PDEs}

-We now provide the framework necessary to extend the results of the preceding section to the case of semilinear Hamiltonian systems on Hilbert spaces.
-We begin by reviewing the general functional setting for semilinear evolution equations.
-In Section~\ref{s.differentiability} we review differentiability in time of the semiflow.
-In Section~\ref{s.hamiltonian} we restrict to the Hamiltonian case and review a well-known integrability lemma in our Hilbert space setting.
+In this section, we describe the class of semilinear Hamiltonian systems on Hilbert spaces considered in this paper.
+We begin by reviewing the general functional setting for semilinear evolution equations from \cite{Pazy} and introduce Gevrey spaces.
+In Section~\ref{s.differentiability}, we review results on the differentiability in time of the semiflow from \cite{OliverWulffRK}.
+In Section~\ref{s.hamiltonian}, we restrict to the Hamiltonian case and review a well-known integrability lemma in our Hilbert space setting.
 Section~\ref{ss.analyticFcts} introduces Hilbert spaces of analytic functions and superposition operators on these spaces.
 Finally, in Sections~\ref{ss.swe} and \ref{ss.nse}, respectively, we show how our main examples, the nonlinear Schr\"odinger equation and the semilinear wave equation, fit into this framework.